From tendinopathy to writer's cramp, when the musician goes Ko

-There music it’s good for the heart and soul but it can also cause some ‘diseases’ typical of musicians to explode in those who play it, which vary from instrument to instrument, how long they have been playing and whether they do it for work or for fun.
+Music is good for the heart and soul but it can also cause certain ‘diseases’ typical of musicians to explode in those who play it, which vary from instrument to instrument, how long they have been playing and whether they do it for work or for fun.
 In the latter case, the amateurs, there are different problems than those who know the technique and posture well, the professionals.
-“The ‘diseases’ of musicians range from tendinopathies to compressive peripheral neuropathies (for example carpal tunnel) but there may also be problems such as focal dystonia of the hand which was once also called ‘scribe’s cramp'” Andrea Bernetti, vice president of Simfer, the Italian Society of Physical Medicine, explains to Adnkronos Salute and rehabilitation.
-Some research has revealed that the greatest problems are created by asymmetrical instruments: viola, violin and the transverse flute.
-Or those with a certain weight, the bassoon and trombone
+“The ‘pathologies’ of musicians range from tendinopathies, compressive peripheral neuropathies (for example carpal tunnel) but there can also be problems such as focal dystonia of the hand which was once also called ‘scribe’s cramp'” He explains to Adnkronos Salute Andrea Bernetti, vice president of Simfer, the Italian Society of Physical and Rehabilitation Medicine.
+Some research has revealed that the greatest problems are created by asymmetrical instruments: viola, violin and flute.
+Or those with a certain weight, bassoon and trombone

 Don’t rely on word of mouth, ‘doctor Google’ or immediately take medicines independently’